Will Brexit mean higher energy prices?

 This is the big one.
 According to researchers at University College London, the sliding pound has already added at least £2bn to the UK’s energy bills since the referendum.

 How?
 We’ve outlined above that the UK imports energy from the EU… but the EU isn’t our only source of energy imports.
-The UK is also reliant on liquefied natural gas (LNG) imports from the Middle East, as well as oil that can’t be supplied from the North Sea oil fields.
+The UK is also reliant on liquefied natural gas (LNG) imports from the Middle East.
+That’s on top of oil that can’t be supplied from the North Sea oil fields.

 Simply put, the pound doesn’t buy as much energy as it used to.
 When energy suppliers are spending more to provide the same amount of energy, consumers will always feel the pinch.